mattwagl/fundbuero/README.md

 * [Simple Proof-Of-Concept](https://twitter.com/ryanflorence/status/809539837820706818) of a React drawing app by Ryan Florence. https://gist.github.com/ryanflorence/a4cb023508ded9772545948eeaaaecb3
 * [grafijs](http://grafijs.org/) is a JavaScript Image Processing Library.
 * [Rough.js](https://github.com/pshihn/rough) creates graphics with a hand-drawn, sketchy, appearance.
+* [excalidraw](https://github.com/excalidraw/excalidraw) is a whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.

 ### Media